Texas Foster Family Association By-laws & Constitution

 RESIGNATION: Any member may resign from membership at any time.
 Upon voluntary resignation from the ASSOCIATION, no refund of dues is made and all rights and titles such a member may have enjoyed in the ASSOCIATION shall be concluded.

-ANNUAL MEETING: The members of the ASSOCIATION shall meet at least once annually at the time of the Texas State Foster Parents, Inc. Conference at such location and times as the Board of Directors shall determine.
+ANNUAL MEETING(S): The members of the ASSOCIATION shall meet at least once annually at such location and times as the Board of Directors shall determine.

 NOTICE OF MEETINGS: Notice of members meetings shall be sent to the members by the Secretary at least fifteen (15) days before the date filed for said meeting.